Researchers at Concordia take an interdisciplinary approach to migration issues

 And there’s more to come.
 In winter 2019, CIPE will run a special course on sanctuary cities and hospitality, in a new format that will include practitioners and academics as students.

-Additionally, CIPE will welcome international visitors such as Belgian scholar Catherine Xhardez, and it plans to further expand both its national and international collaborations.
+Additionally, CIPE will welcome international visitors such as Belgian postdoctoral fellow Catherine Xhardez, whose research is funded by the Centre de recherche interdisciplinaire sur la diversité et la démocratie (CRIDAQ).
+CIPE plans to further expand both its national and international collaborations.

 These partnerships will be key to advancing CIPE’s mission.
 According to Paquet, the subject has never been timelier, at home and abroad.